Keuha/Converter/Converter/README.md

 - a small customisation of the colors has been done for dark mode.
 - currency full name depends on your device language

-Hope you enjoyed reviewing the project and that it meets your requirement.
-I am looking forward to hearing from you !

-Franck Petriz (フランック　ペットリズ)